 The benefit of a test is always compared to any risks.
 Nuclear medicine scans provide very valuable information to doctors to diagnose and treat disease.
 To do this, a very small amount of radioactive material is given.
 The amount of radiation in a typical nuclear imaging test is similar to that of a diagnostic X-ray.

-Women who are or think they may be pregnant should always check with their doctor before a scan.
-If you are or think you may be pregnant, please let the nuclear medicine technologist know ahead of time to make sure proper precautions are taken.
+Women who are or think they may be pregnant or are breastfeeding should always check with their doctor before a scan.
+If you are or think you may be pregnant or are breastfeeding, please let the nuclear medicine technologist know ahead of time to make sure proper precautions are taken.

-A licensed nuclear medicine technologist who has passed a certification exam given by the American Registry of Radiologic Technologists will perform your exam.
+A Nuclear Medicine technologist licensed by the Massachusetts Department of Public Health’s Radiation Control Program, who has passed a certification exam given by the American Registry of Radiologic Technologists, will perform your exam.